jpcre2/jpcre2/README.md

 /**
  * The above is a good example of using temporary objects to perform match (or replace)
  *
- * Using the modifier S (i.e jpcre2::JIT_COMPILE) with temporary object may not give you
+ * Using the modifier S (i.e jpcre2::JIT_COMPILE) with temporary object may or may not give you
- * any performance boost.
+ * any performance boost (depends on the complexity of the pattern).
+The more complex
+ * the pattern gets the more sense the S modifier makes.
  * */

 ///If you want to match all and get the match count, use the action modifier 'g':